asutton/origin/index.md

 ## People

-The following people have been active in the design and implementation of C++ concepts, their implementation in GCC, and the design and
+The following people have been active in the design and implementation of C++ concepts, their implementation in GCC, and the Origin Libraries.
-\[please resolve rest of sentence here.\]

 - [Andrew Sutton](http://asutton.github.io/)
 - Gabriel Dos Reis